LabinatorSolutions/stockfish-chess-web-gui/README.md

 ## Online Installation

-- Unzip the compressed file.
+- Download or clone this repository.
-- Upload the unzipped folder to your web server then view its path from your web browser.
+- Upload the unzipped folder of this repository to your web server then view it from your web browser.

 ## Local Installation

-- Install [XAMPP](https://www.apachefriends.org/index.html) or any other alternative localhost stack.
+- Download or clone this repository.
-- Unzip the compressed file.
+- Install a web server locally to test effectively the GUI.
+A fast approach is download and install [XAMPP](https://www.apachefriends.org/index.html).
-- Copy the unzipped folder to the (htdocs) directory then view its path from your web browser.
+- Copy the folder of the repository to the (htdocs) directory then view it locally from your web browser.

 ## Basic Suggested Improvements